 Finally, because of the extreme heat — especially in saunas — people who are pregnant, have heart disease, high or very low blood pressure (or who are taking any medication that affects blood pressure), epilepsy, those taking antibiotics, or those using any type of mind-altering drug (like stimulants, tranquilizers, alcohol) shouldn't use saunas or steam rooms.
 As always, you can talk to your health care provider to make sure using a sauna or steam room is safe for you.

-Most importantly, when heat bathing RELAX and ENJOY!
+And when heat bathing don't forget to RELAX and ENJOY!
 Heat baths can be hard to come by as many people don't have space or money to build them in their homes, so you may want to take advantage of those facilities at your gym!Alice!